 Kress Fellowships for Language Study in French, German, Italian, Portuguese, Russian, and Spanish for Graduate Students in European Art History and Art Conservation

-Middlebury College is pleased to announce the Kress Fellowships for language study, made possible by a generous gift from the Samuel H. Kress Foundation.
-Five fellowships are offered in summer 2016 for art history graduate students and graduate students in art conservation to attend the Middlebury summer Language Schools in French, German, Italian, Portuguese, Russian, or Spanish.
+Middlebury College is pleased to announce the continuation of the Kress Fellowships for language study, made possible by a generous gift from the Samuel H. Kress Foundation.
+Five fellowships are offered in summer 2017 for art history graduate students and graduate students in art conservation to attend the Middlebury summer Language Schools in French, German, Italian, Portuguese, Russian, or Spanish.

 Fellowships cover the comprehensive fee (tuition, room, and board) at the Middlebury summer Language Schools.
-They are merit-based and intended for exceptionally qualified individuals.
+Travel expenses and books are not included.
+Fellowships are merit-based and intended for exceptionally qualified individuals.
 Applicants need not be American citizens.

 Testimonials from Kress Fellowship Recipients

 I needed to make significant progress in as little time as possible, and, without question, Middlebury’s German School helped me achieve my goal.
 This year I will begin writing a doctoral dissertation on the well-known German contemporary artist-photographer Candida Höfer, and I should be the first art historian to write a committed, book-length analysis of her life and art.
 In light of this, I am especially grateful for having had the opportunity to experience such breathtakingly rapid improvement in my German language skills.

 The quality of linguistic instruction and the dynamism of the overall environment at the Middlebury French School were unlike anything I had experienced before, and will continue paying dividends throughout my academic career.
 I have started planning a pre-dissertation research trip to Europe next summer, and the knowledge accumulated over the last seven weeks has greatly facilitated the process of navigating and sorting through the online resources offered by French archives.